milhomem/nginx/README.md

 Then decided to use what is recommended at [official nginx](https://hub.docker.com/_/nginx) with some help from [JavaCS3](https://github.com/JavaCS3) on [Github](https://github.com/docker-library/docs/issues/496)

-The **goal** is to never have to create build an image for Nginx for changing the configuration file.
-If you cannot deal with mounted volumes, you might want to build it to add complex configurations or add files, e.g. static images.
+The **goal** is to never have to create build an image for Nginx only for changing the configuration file.
+However, if you need to server static files you will have to deal with volumes, or you build your image to add files or add extra templates.

 There's a lot to do, but I will start lean and iterate on a per request basis.